yochaigal/cairn/wip/2e/core-rules.md

 ### Attacking & Damage

 - The attacker rolls their weapon die and subtracts the target's armor, then deals the remaining total to their opponent's HP.
 Attacks in combat automatically hit.
+- If multiple attackers target the same foe, roll all damage dice and keep the single highest result.
+All actions are declared before being resolved.
 - If a PC would take damage outside of combat, they would instead take damage to an **Attribute** instead (typically **STR**).
 - If an attack would take a PC's HP exactly to 0, the player must roll on the [**Scars**](https://cairnrpg.com/wip/2e/core-rules#scars) table.

-### Multiple Attackers

-If multiple attackers target the same foe, roll all damage dice and keep the single highest result.
-All actions are declared before being resolved.

 ### Attack Modifiers

-If fighting from a position of weakness (such as through cover or with bound hands), the attack is _Impaired_ and the attacker must roll 1d4 damage regardless of the attacks damage die.
+- If fighting from a position of weakness (such as through cover or with bound hands), the attack is _Impaired_ and the attacker must roll 1d4 damage regardless of the attacks damage die.
 Unarmed attacks always do d4 damage.
 Unarmed attacks always do 1d4 damage.

-If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is _Enhanced_, allowing the attacker to roll 1d12 damage instead of their normal die.
+- If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is _Enhanced_, allowing the attacker to roll 1d12 damage instead of their normal die.

-### Dual Weapons

-If attacking with two weapons at the same time, roll both damage dice and keep the single highest result (commonly denoted with a plus symbol, e.g. d8+d8).

-### Blast

-Attacks with the _Blast_ quality affect all targets in the noted area, rolling separately for each affected character. _Blast_ refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.
+- Attacks with the _Blast_ quality affect all targets in the noted area, rolling separately for each affected character. _Blast_ refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.
 If unsure how many targets can be affected, _roll the related damage die for a result_.

 ### Critical Damage

 - Damage that reduces a target's HP below zero is subtracted _from their STR_ by the amount of damage remaining.
 The target must then immediately make a STR save to avoid taking **Critical Damage**, using their _new STR score_.
 On a success, the target is still in the fight (albeit with a lower STR score) and must continue to make critical damage saves when incurring damage.
 - Any PC that suffers Critical Damage cannot do anything but crawl weakly, grasping for life.
 If given aid (such as bandages), they will stabilize.
 If left untreated, they die within the hour.
 NPCs and monsters that fail a Critical Damage save are considered dead, per the **Warden's** discretion.
 Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.

 ### Attribute Loss